Seim2k17/Zokoban/README.md

 ## Manually actions
 (August 3rd,2022)
 1. At the moment you only can make use of the first level-file "/res/level_1").
-You can edit it but if you change the size of the layout you need also to ajdust the array-size manually in Level::readLevelFromFile().
-If you want to satrft the game from a different levelfile you need to adjust the variable currentLevel Game.h
+If you want to start the game from a different levelfile you need to adjust the variable currentLevel Game.h
 2. before starting you need to copy the whole /res/ - folder to your build folder.

 ## Control